 Need to send a contract that requires a signature?
 Companies like DocuSign have made it easy to sign and execute legal documents over the Internet.
-In the time of COVID-19, DocuSign’s service has become highly popular and embraced all over the world (the 184% gain in the stock price since January 2020 reflects this).
-However, there will always be a need to physically ship documents for real-life signatures…and USPS has you covered.
-If you ever find yourself in this situation, here are some of the different ways you can send documents with the US Postal Service.
+However, there will always be a need to physically ship documents for real-life signatures…and if you need help, the major shipping carriers in the U.S. have you covered.
+When you find yourself in this situation, here are some of the cheapest and fastest ways you can send documents.

 Use Certified Mail for the Absolute Cheapest Way to Send a Few Documents

 If you’re looking to save the most money when sending your documents, your best bet is to use Certified Mail.
-Certified Mail starts at just $4.10 at the Post Office ($3.55 plus the cost of a “forever” stamp at $0.55).
+The cost for Certified Mail is a small fee plus the current cost of a Forever Stamp.
 When you purchase this service, USPS assigns you a tracking number when they accept it at the counter.
 Therefore, Certified Mail allows you to track your envelope up until USPS delivers it, while regular First-Class Mail doesn’t.

 Use the Priority Mail Legal Flat Rate Envelope for Shipping a Stack of Heavier Documents

 If you’re shipping more than several documents that make your envelope weigh more than 3 ounces, then you’re better off using the Priority Mail Legal Flat Rate Envelope.
-This envelope will be a flat rate charge of $8.05 at the Post Office, no matter how much your documents weigh or how thick they are.
+As the name suggests, this envelope will be a flat rate charge at the Post Office, no matter how much your documents weigh or how thick they are.
 Like USPS always says, “If it fits, it ships!”

 Like all Priority Mail Services, delivery occurs anywhere between 1-3 business days, and the service is fully trackable.
 You can order these envelopes for free on the USPS website, or you can walk into your local Post Office to find them.

-Pro Tip: The Priority Mail Legal Flat Rate Envelope will only cost $7.45 when you use shipping software to buy discounted postage online…which we’ll get to in a minute.
+Pro Tip: The Priority Mail Legal Flat Rate Envelope will cost less than it will at the Post Office when you use shipping software to buy discounted postage online…which we’ll get to in a minute.

-For the Fastest Service, Use the Priority Mail Express Legal Flat Rate Envelope
+For the Fastest USPS Service, Use the Priority Mail Express Legal Flat Rate Envelope